nshafer/lotechnica/content/Web/phoenix_library_dev.md

 At this point you should have a working page that uses the function component from your library.
 You should even be able to make a change to "apps/my_library/lib/my_library.ex", refresh the page, and see the changes.
-This is because `Phoenix.CodeReloader` detects that it's running in an umbrella app, and by default will recompile all apps every time it gets a request.
+This is because `Phoenix.CodeReloader` detects that it's running in an umbrella app, and by default will recompile all umbrella apps every time it gets a request.
 This is the only real advantage of umbrellas (but still not worth it, imo.)
-However, you still have to refresh the page to see the pages, so let's get `Phoenix.LiveReloader` working as well so it auto-refreshes.
+However, you still have to refresh the page to see the changes, so let's get `Phoenix.LiveReloader` working as well so it auto-refreshes.

 In "config/dev.exs" add these lines, per [the example in the docs](https://hexdocs.pm/phoenix_live_reload/Phoenix.LiveReloader.html#module-configuration).